gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Source artifacts conventionally named with a `sources` classifier: eg. `module-1.0-sources.jar`
 * Javadoc artifacts conventionally named with a `javadoc` classifier: eg. `module-1.0-javadoc.jar`

+### HTTPS wrapper downloads

+The [Gradle Wrapper](userguide/gradle_wrapper.html) is now downloaded over HTTPS.
+The `gradle-wrapper.properties` file created by the `wrapper` task will now specify a HTTPS URL as the location of the Gradle distribution to download.

+Existing projects should consider updating the `gradle/wrapper/gradle-wrapper.properties` file to use `https` instead of `http` for the `distributionUrl` property value.
+No other change to the URL is necessary.

 ## Fixed issues

 ## Deprecations